 Art and history

 The Department of Exhibitions has hosted art exhibitions in various locations on and off the Pratt Institute campus approximately since 1896.
+The exhibitions primarily highlight work by students, faculty, and community members.
 Records maintained in the course of the department’s activities include item checklists, photographs, press releases, flyers, and catalogs.
-The items in this collection range from 1896 to 2017 and are arranged by location.
+The items in this collection range from 1896 to 2023.